-The model was manually calibrated and validated with acceptable range of possible parameter values including key parameters of LZSN, INFILT, CEPSC, UZSN, LZETP, and DEEPFR in the hydrological models summarized in Table 1.
+The model was manually calibrated and validated with acceptable range of possible parameter values including key parameters such as LZSN, INFILT, CEPSC, UZSN, LZETP, and DEEPFR in the hydrological models summarized in Table 1.
+Those parameters are typically site-specific and sensitive to the model results.